MEDIA-HAPPI-AI/.github/profile/README.md

 ## :rocket: **The Future of AI-Powered Creativity**

 At Media Happi AI, we merge innovation with dedication, crafting AI-driven applications and web platforms to enhance user experiences.
-Through our advanced AI, Happi AI Studio, we redefine possibilities in the realm of content creation.
+Through our advanced AI, <a href="https://mediahappi.ai"><b>Happi AI Studio</b></a>, we redefine possibilities in the realm of content creation.

 ---
 ## :people_holding_hands: Join Media Happi